-Over the course of 16 years, my beautiful wife and I have covered much territory and I am blessed to have been all over the world together with her.
-We have lived in three continents (Europe / Asia / North America), five countries (Russia / Poland / Saudi Arabia / Qatar / USA), seven cities, and 15 apartments/houses.
+Over the course of the years, my beautiful wife and I have covered a lot of territory and I’m blessed to have been all over the world together with her.
+We’ve lived in three continents (Europe / Asia / North America), five countries (Russia / Poland / Saudi Arabia / Qatar / USA), seven cities, and 15 apartments/houses

 I began praying for Iwona when I was seven.
-Even though I did not know her name, God knew who she was and where she was located.
-I would pray that wherever she was on earth, for God to encounter her, for her protection, for her purity, and that our paths would cross in His timing.
-I prayed this way for fourteen years until I was twenty-one.
+Even though I didn’t know her name, God knew who she was and where she was located.
+I would pray that wherever she was on earth that God would encounter her, protect her, and that our paths would cross in His timing.
+I prayed this way for fourteen years until I was twenty one.

-In 1991, during an extended fast in Russia, God asked me about the list that I had pertaining to my requirements of a perfect wife.
+In September 1991, during a 40-day fast in Russia, God asked me about the list I had pertaining to my requirements of a ‘perfect’ wife.

 He said, “Do you want what you think is best or what I think is best?”